Hanshi Darrell LaFrance

 Renshi Scott Taylor has been studying Kumo Jiu Jitsu for well over ten years.
-Sensei Scott currently holds the rank of third degree black belt in Kumo Jiu Jitsu, has a black belt in Tae Kwon Do, and is St. John’s Ambulance First Aid and CPR-C certified.
+Renshi Scott currently holds the rank of fourth degree black belt in Kumo Jiu Jitsu, has a black belt in Tae Kwon Do, and is St. John’s Ambulance First Aid and CPR-C certified.
 He has had the opportunity to train with several UFC fighters including George St. Pierre, Jo “Daddy” Stevenson, Gray “The Bully” Maynard, and Brandon “The Truth” Vera.
-Sensei Scott is a Certified Level 3 – Senior Instructor of Kumo Jiu Jitsu.
+Renshi Scott is a Certified Level 3 – Senior Instructor of Kumo Jiu Jitsu.

 Sensei David LaFrance

 Sensei David LaFrance has been training in Kumo Jiu Jitsu ever since he could walk.
 He has trained closely with his father, Hanshi LaFrance, throughout his life.
 He has been teaching Jiu Jitsu since he was 16 and is currently the main instructor at Kumo Jiu Jitsu.